Once the rails from the two directions met at Konkoita in Thailand in OCT 43, trains began pushing supplies and troops into the Burma Theater.

 The C5631 was one of the engines used on the Thailand-Burma Death Railway.
 This particular engine is said to have been one that opened this infamous Railway, which was the subject of the Academy Award wining movie, Bridge on the River Kwai.
 The movie immortalized the Allied POWs who slaved to build the railway.
 PBS hosted a documentary in June 2008 that is truer to the facts of the awful history of building the railway.

-Over 240,000 British, Dutch, Australian, Canadian, American, New Zealand, Amonen, Indian, and other civilian and military Allied POWs as well Southeast Asian forced laborers such as Burmese, Malaya, Indonesian (Romusha), Thai, and others participated in creating the railroad from the jungle and mountains.
-Probably 75 percent died in the process from abuse, malnutrition, disease, overwork, and accidents.
+Over 240,000 British, Dutch, Australian, Canadian, American, New Zealand, Amonen, Indian, and other civilian and military Allied POWs as well Southeast Asian forced laborers such as Burmese, Malaya, Indonesian (romusha), Thai, and others participated in creating the railroad from the jungle and mountains.
+As many as 40 percent died in the process from abuse, malnutrition, disease, overwork, and accidents.

 During the war, Nippon Sharyo utilized American POW slave labor at two sites.
 The largest was at Narumi, which remains an important manufacturing center for the company.
 Narumi was where Sgt.
 Sam Moody was tortured (he testified at the Tokyo War Crimes Tribunal) and one of the POW camps with the greatest number of convicted war criminals.